 Signs of inflammation and damage caused by Achilles tendonitis may appear in an MRI or ultrasound.

-If you have persistent heel or ankle pain, schedule a diagnostic assessment with our foot specialists to identify the cause of pain.
+The symptoms of Achilles tendonitis are non-specific and can often be mistaken for other conditions.
+If you have persistent heel or ankle pain, schedule an assessment with one of our foot specialists to identify the cause.

 You do not need a referral to become a patient at our Foot clinic.

 We also offer a large selection of supportive footwear, Superfeet insoles, and compression sleeves for Achilles tendonitis (see our Products).

 Our Toronto foot clinic is open 7 days a week.
 Contact us for more for information about how we can help treat your Achilles tendonitis.